vijaykriishna/dagger/hilt/testing-philosophy.md

 fake or a mock.
 With Hilt, this issue should no longer be a deterrent to writing tests with Dagger and therefore easily using real dependencies.

-## Downsides of the alternative {#manual-instantiation}
+## Downsides of manual instantiation {#manual-instantiation}

-The alternative of not using Dagger in unit tests is actually pretty common advice.
+One of the common alternatives to using Dagger in unit tests is to instantiate an object directly by manually calling its constructor (or `@Provides` method).
 This, unfortunately, ends up having significant drawbacks, though it is understandable advice given the difficulty of using Dagger in tests without Hilt.

-For example, let’s say we have a Foo class that we want to test:
+For example, let’s say we have a `Foo` class that we want to test:

 <div class="c-codeselector__button c-codeselector__button_java">Java</div>
 <div class="c-codeselector__button c-codeselector__button_kotlin">Kotlin</div>